 As employees join the team, their interests and areas in which they excel should be assessed.
-By identifying these, management can place newly on-boarded procurement professionals in a direct or indirect material category in which they will enjoy working and can add value.
+By identifying these, management can place newly onboarded procurement professionals in a direct or indirect material category in which they will enjoy working and can add value.
 Organizations might also consider introducing rotational programs to provide new hires with a diverse set of experiences.
-Exposing hires to procurement’s broad range of responsibilities will encourage them to feel invested in their professional development as well as your organization’s ongoing progress.
+Exposing new hires to procurement’s broad range of responsibilities will encourage them to feel invested in their professional development as well as your organization’s ongoing progress.

 Setting the employees up for success means granting them access and properly teaching them how to use internal and external systems such as spend analytics tools, contract management software, ERP systems, and any other technologies that the company uses.
 Regular check-ins and clear development paths should ensure the new hires develop fluency in these tools as well as accepted policies and best practices.

-Once the team is operating efficiently, management should schedule periodic meetings to: evaluate the employee’s progression and understanding of the categories; ensure the training process is effective; and measure progress to confirm that the employee is performing to expectations.
-To further the employee’s training and skill development, management can develop a growth plan that targets a specific skill category such as: procurement and sourcing expertise, category management, strategizing and problem-solving, supplier relationship management, analytical and negotiation skills.
+Once the team is operating efficiently, management should schedule periodic meetings to evaluate the employee’s progression, ensure the training process is effective and measure progress to confirm that the employee is performing to expectations.
+To further the employee’s training and skill development, management can develop a growth plan that targets a specific skill category such as procurement and sourcing expertise, category management, strategizing and problem-solving, supplier relationship management, analytical and negotiation skills.